darkn3to/elexis/README.md

-# elexis - A Blockchain Voting App.
+# ELEXIS - A Blockchain Voting App.